gh0stwizard/plcrtd/README.md

 By default the server is listening on the address <code>127.0.0.1:28980</code>.
-To run the listener on all interfaces and addresses you have to run the server as described below:
+To run the listener on all interfaces and addresses you have to run the server like described below:

 ```
 shell> perl src/main.pl --listen 0.0.0.0:28980